CSRL-IISc/FHE/README.md

 Rather than picking one scheme and suffering on the other's operations, **scheme switching** lets you convert ciphertexts back and forth mid-computation: run the linear parts in CKKS, hop over to FHEW/TFHE for the nonlinearity, then hop back to CKKS to continue.
 This is the "best of both worlds" approach, and it's the feature OpenFHE exposes.

-This is directly the CKKS↔TFHE + RLWE-to-LWE conversion pipeline you're working on for hardware acceleration — OpenFHE's software implementation is effectively the reference algorithm you'd be mapping onto FPGA/hardware datapaths (NTT, base conversion, blind rotation scheduling, etc.).
+This CKKS↔TFHE + RLWE-to-LWE conversion pipeline is a natural target for hardware acceleration — OpenFHE's software implementation effectively serves as the reference algorithm for mapping onto FPGA/hardware datapaths (NTT, base conversion, blind rotation scheduling, etc.).

 ### 4.1 A note on naming: "FHEW" vs "TFHE" in OpenFHE's switching API

-OpenFHE's switching functions are named `EvalCKKStoFHEW` / `EvalFHEWtoCKKS` — but if your work is specifically **CKKS ↔ TFHE**, these are still the functions you use.
+OpenFHE's switching functions are named `EvalCKKStoFHEW` / `EvalFHEWtoCKKS` — but for work specifically on **CKKS ↔ TFHE**, these are still the correct functions to use.
 Here's why:

 - **FHEW** and **TFHE** are distinct schemes with different bootstrapping algorithms (FHEW's original **AP** accumulator update vs. TFHE's **GINX/CGGI-style** blind rotation), but both operate on **the same underlying object**: a plain LWE ciphertext `(a, b)` under a binary/ternary secret key.
 - OpenFHE unifies both under one module — `src/binfhe/` — and one context class, `BinFHEContext`, where you select the bootstrapping method as a parameter (`AP` for FHEW-style, `GINX` for TFHE-style) at setup time.
 Everything downstream — the ciphertext format, key structures, and crucially the **CKKS-switching code** — is agnostic to which method you picked.
 - In other words, `EvalCKKStoFHEW` / `EvalFHEWtoCKKS` don't mean "only compatible with FHEW's bootstrapping."
-The name reflects the shared LWE/`binfhe` API layer (which was originally built around the FHEW scheme and kept its name), not a restriction to FHEW specifically. **If you configure `BinFHEContext` with `GINX`, you are doing CKKS↔TFHE switching using these exact same functions.**
+The name reflects the shared LWE/`binfhe` API layer (which was originally built around the FHEW scheme and kept its name), not a restriction to FHEW specifically. **Configuring `BinFHEContext` with `GINX` makes the pipeline CKKS↔TFHE switching, using these exact same functions.**
-- So concretely: the extraction/packing math (`PackLWEs`, field trace, modulus switching) is identical regardless of which bootstrapping style sits on the FHEW/TFHE side — the only thing that changes is what happens *inside* the bootstrap once you're on that side (AP's vs. GINX's blind-rotation accumulator update).
-For your hardware work, this means the CKKS-side extraction/packing datapath you build is reusable across both, and the only scheme-specific hardware is the blind-rotation core itself.
+- So concretely: the extraction/packing math (`PackLWEs`, field trace, modulus switching) is identical regardless of which bootstrapping style sits on the FHEW/TFHE side — the only thing that changes is what happens *inside* the bootstrap once on that side (AP's vs. GINX's blind-rotation accumulator update).
+For hardware design purposes, this means the CKKS-side extraction/packing datapath is reusable across both, and the only scheme-specific hardware is the blind-rotation core itself.

 ---